HomeStartingEnvironmentDBMSVisualPQLProceduresSQLFormsHost/APIIndex

 BOOLEAN Specifies which procedure table records are used by the procedure.
 The procedure table records for which the logical expression is true are used by the procedure.
 If this option is not specified, all procedure table records are used.

-FORMAT The names assigned to the value label formats in the PROC FORMAT are generated names in the format TnX where 'T' and 'X' are the letters used and n is a sequence number from 1 upwards for each variable requiring a format.
-Format names for character variables begin with a $ sign.
 If the SAS analyst combines multiple datasets, the same generated name would be used on each dataset and this would cause conflicts.
 Specify a different format prefix for each SIR/XS procedure to ensure unique generated format names.
 The specified prefix is used instead of the default 'T'.
 The final generated name must not exceed 32 characters.

 NOLABELS Specifies that variable and value labels are not written to the SAS file.
-This can save significant processing time if many labels are involved.

 SAMPLE Specifies that a random sample of the procedure table records are used by the procedure.